chosendai/ChineseBLUE/README.md

 | CMedQC       |    |    |   |     |       F1       | Medical   |
 | CMedSQC*       |    |    |   |     |       F1       | Medical   |
 | CMedBaikeC       |    |    |   |     |      F1        | Medical   |
-* Those dataset are not publicy avaible now because of privcy issues and will be released as soon as possible.
+** Those dataset are not publicy available now because of privcy issues and will be released as soon as possible.

+### Named entity recognition

 ### Sentence similarity

-### Named entity recognition
+### Document multilabel classification

 ### Relation extraction
-To do
+To be come soon.

-### Document multilabel classification

 ### Inference task
+To be come soon.

 ### Datasets